cagi23/coding-challenges-paltform/review_scorecard.md

 2 - Decent consideration to code guidelines followed.
 Only very minor issues.
-3 - Strict adherence to code guidelines and best practices 30.0 close Question 1.2.2 Does the submission include an appropriate amount of comments?
+3 - Strict adherence to code guidelines and best practices 30.0
+ Question 1.2.2 Does the submission include an appropriate amount of comments?
 Code comments should be provided when the code cannot be easily understood.
 Comments are not required extensively, only as needed.
 The developer should be capable of identifying code that may not seem obvious and thus needs to be explained using comments.

 Comments should describe why the following code has been written and not what the following code is doing, which, most of the time, can be understood by going through the code and thus, make the comment unnecessary